10 ways to get fit without the gym

 Important tips for all forms of exercise

 Whether you are at the gym, in a class, or doing it on your own, remember that hydrating is an essential part of every exercise.
 When properly exercising, you are working up a sweat, and those nutrients need to be replaced!
 Water is a major component of your muscle mass, and it also enables nutrient flow throughout your body.
 Dehydration places strains on your body, and prohibits the exercise from having its full effect.
-So, keep a bottle of that high-quality H20 handy.
+So, keep a bottle of water handy.

 Another tip to remember is to listen to your body.
 Just as each person’s body differs from one to the other, so should your exercising routine.
 Don’t be discouraged if your routine is not at the same level as your friend’s.
 Pushing through tiredness and sweat will help you to increase your stamina and ability, but you should not be in pain while working out.
 If you are taking on too much, you may be causing more harm than good for your body.
 This only means that you should scale down a bit, or alter your workout so that it pushes you, but doesn’t hurt you.